Protein A Chromatography

 Protein A is a cell wall protein from Staphylococcus aureus with a molecular weight between 35–50 kDa.
 The quality of the Protein A agarose (or equivalent) is important to avoid leakage of Protein A during the elution procedure.
 Immobilized Protein A resins linked via an amide bond between the amino groups of Protein A and either oxirane or N-hydroxysuccinimide ester groups form the most stable crosslinks.
 Immobilized Protein A binds specifically to the Fc region of immunoglobulin molecules of many mammalian species.

-- Typical binding capacity: Up to 20mg Human IgG / ml resin
+Typical binding capacity: >40 mg Human IgG /ml resin